+WARNING

-WARNING WHILE THE CONTROL BOX COVER IS OFF, TAKE GREAT CARE AND DO NOT ALLOW OTHER PEOPLE NEAR WHERE YOU ARE WORKING.
+WHILE THE CONTROL BOX COVER IS OFF, TAKE GREAT CARE AND DO NOT ALLOW OTHER PEOPLE NEAR WHERE YOU ARE WORKING.

 NEVER LEAVE THE MACHINE UNATTENDED WITH THE CONTROL BOX COVER OFF.

-- 3. Press the ORANGE 'Push to Confirm Oil Level' when buzzer sounds then turn the machine to timer setting mode by placing the run/setup switch (right hand side inside the control box) to "SETUP" position. - 4.
+- 3. Press the "confirm oil level" button when buzzer sounds then turn the machine to timer setting mode by placing the run/setup switch (right hand side inside the control box) to "SETUP" position. - 4.
 To start the change mode turn the top switch to "OFF/FILTER" position.